reactormonk/rango/_posts/2009-11-24-announcing-rango.md

 There is quite a lot documentation on [Rango Wiki](http://wiki.github.com/botanicus/rango).
 If you are interested in contributing to Rango, go for it!
 I will give you commit access for the first accepted commit.

-You can look forward to the tutorial and screencast which will be released pretty soon, so stay tuned and add this blog into your RSS or follow [@RangoProject](http://twitter.com/rangoproject) on Twitter!
+You can look forward to screencast which will be released soon, so stay tuned and add this blog into your RSS or follow [@RangoProject](http://twitter.com/rangoproject) on Twitter!
 Enjoy Rango!